 As an administrative tribunal, the Board is bound by the open court principle.
 This is the idea that decision-making processes should be open to the public.
-At the Board, it means that we depersonalize and publish our hearing schedule and decisions online.
-Our decisions are available on the Canadian Legal Information Institute's website and are searchable by keyword.
+At the Board, it means that we depersonalize and publish our decisions online.
+Our decisions are available on the Canadian Legal Information Institute's website and are searchable by key word.

-Our Pledge to You
+Our pledge to you